 The City Council is the legislative and policy making body of The City of Lake Forest.
-It includes the Mayor and eight Alderman, two from each of the City's four wards.
-The Council meets first Monday and the third Monday of the month at 7:30 p.m. at City Hall, 220 E. Deerpath.
+It includes the Mayor and eight Aldermen, two from each of the City's four wards.
+The Mayor is elected bi-annually for a two-year term and receives a token salary of $10 per year.
+Aldermen are elected to staggered two-year terms, with one Alderman elected from each Ward annually.
+Aldermen receive no compensation.
+The Council meets first Monday and the third Monday of the month at 6:30 p.m. at City Hall, 220 E. Deerpath.
 Agendas and minutes can be found here.

-Regular City Council meetings are broadcast LIVE and rebroadcast Sunday at 1:00 p.m., Thursday at 1:00 p.m., Thursday evening after the Finance Committee, and Friday at 8:00 a.m. on City 17.
+Regular City Council meetings are broadcast LIVE on City 17.
 You may watch a meeting live on Comcast channel 17 or on A, T & T U-Verse, channel 99 (scroll to "Lake Forest").

-A DVD copy of the meeting is available in the Reference Section at Lake Forest Library.
+DVD copies of meeting are available in the Reference Section at Lake Forest Library.
 City Council meeting video archives can be viewed on-line after the meeting.

 The City of Lake Forest Mission Statement